What is Dixville Notch? Why a small New Hampshire town holds its primary voting at midnight

 "That infrastructure was much better than any of the other little towns, who basically met in somebody's home, and for that reason, I guess the media that did cover it found it more convenient to cover Dixville than the other little towns," Tillotson said.

-This year, the two other locales known for the midnight vote — Hart's Location and Millfield — aren't expected to hold their votes at the late hour, due in part to aging populations that make midnight voting increasingly difficult.
+This year, the two other locales known for the midnight vote — Hart's Location and Millfield — didn't hold their votes at the late hour, due in part to aging populations that make midnight voting increasingly difficult.

 The process of casting and counting votes can take a matter of minutes.
 Five voters are needed to serve as election workers and administer the vote.
 The town is allowed to count its tally before the rest of the state under a rule that says a polling place can close once every registered voter has cast a ballot.